joehua87/redux-universal/README.md

-The code is only my opinion & the docs need to be improved.
+The code is in experience mode & the docs need to be improved.
 If you see any problem with it, please correct me.
 Thank you.
 ## Demo
 http://45.79.94.169:3000 (still run on NODE_ENV=dev, so the performance would be slow)